arashkaffamanesh/bonsai/README.md

 ## Who should use this?

-Those who'd love to have a light weight real multi-node k3s implementation on multipass VMs on their local machine.
+Those who'd love to have a lightweight real multi-node k3s implementation on multipass VMs on their local machine.
 For a full-fledged RKE installation on multipass VMs, please refer to:

 https://github.com/arashkaffamanesh/multipass-rke-rancher